willfurnass/sheffield_hpc/sharc/software/apps/R.rst

 * `What's new in R version 3.4.0 <https://stat.ethz.ch/pipermail/r-announce/2017/000612.html>`_

 This was a scripted install.
 It was compiled from source with gcc 4.8.5 and with ``--enable-R-shlib`` enabled.
-It was ru n in batch mode.
+It was run in batch mode.

 * :download:`install_r_3.4.0_gcc4.8.5.sh </sharc/software/install_scripts/apps/R/3.4.0/gcc-4.8.5/install_r_3.4.0_gcc4.8.5.sh>` Downloads, compiles, tests and installs R 3.4.0 and the ``Rmath`` library.
 * :download:`R 3.4.0 Modulefile </sharc/software/modulefiles/apps/R/3.4.0/gcc-4.8.5>` located on the system at ``/usr/local/modulefiles/apps/R/3.4.0/``